-The practice is owned by a company, and as a condition of registration must have a person registered with the CQC as the registered manager.
-Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Bupa Dental Centre - Holborn was the practice manager.
+The practice is owned by an individual Dr Nami Hammond who is the principal dentist there.
+They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.

-On the day of inspection we collected 17 CQC comment cards filled in by patients.
+On the day of inspection we obtained feedback from collected 17 patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with two dentists, three dental nurses, a dental hygienist, a receptionist and the practice manager.
+During the inspection we spoke with a dentist, the dental nurse and the administrator.
 We checked practice policies and procedures and other records about how the service is managed.